Update: Slogger 2 development is on Github.

 How does it work?

-It’s a script3.
+It’s a script.
 Actually, it’s two scripts, one to be run by Hazel or launchd when a folder changes (images) and one to be run on a schedule (every 24 hours) to grab everything else.

 If you happen to use iCloud sync in Day One and you don’t want to log anything but IFTTT images, pop up Hazel and go.
 You’re done.
 If you want to use the rest of it, though, you have to get your hands dirty.
 I might eventually package this up into a binary or make a package installer, but c’mon, I have a day job.

 Download the folder below and place it anywhere on your drive.
-You’ll need to open Terminal and cd to the folder.
-From within that folder, run the slogger command once:
+You’ll need to open Terminal and cd

-It will tell you to edit the configuration file (it just made it when you did that).
-Open slogger_config in the same folder in any text editor.
+in the same folder in any text editor.
 Add options to the services you want to use, and comment or delete lines for services you don’t.
 My config file looks like this:

 ---